jasnwag/tennis_serve_dataset/DATASET_README.md

 ## 📞 Contact

-For questions or collaboration opportunities, please open an issue or contact [your-email@domain.com].
+For questions or collaboration opportunities, please open an issue on GitHub.

 ---